poulson/Clique/external/elemental/doc/source/core/environment.rst

 .. cpp:function:: bool Initialized()

-   Return whether or not Elemental is currently initialized.
+   Returns whether or not Elemental is currently initialized.

 Blocksize manipulation
 ----------------------